|Nutritional Guidelines (per serving)|

 Merry Christmas in Swedish is "God Jul" and no Swedish “julbord” (Christmas buffet) would be complete without Christmas ham (“jul” + “skinka” = “julskinka”).
 Ham in Sweden is salt-cured and unsmoked or “fresh.”
 It’s often served cold on the Christmas buffet, but serving it warm is certainly acceptable.

-Heat oven to 350 F and place the oven rack in the upper third of the oven.
+Gather the ingredients.
+Preheat the oven to 350 F and place the oven rack in the upper third of the oven.

 Place pork, rind-side up, in a heavy roasting pan.
 Put the pan in the oven and roast until the internal temperature on an instant-read thermometer registers 160 F (about 4 1/2 hours).
 Remove from the oven and increase heat to 450 F.

-Carefully slice rind off of ham (in Scandinavia, this crispy, delicious, heart attack-inducing crackling is often served as a side dish.)
+Carefully slice the rind off of ham (in Scandinavia, this crispy, delicious, heart attack-inducing crackling is often served as a side dish.)

-Sprinkle with the crumbled gingersnaps or bread crumbs until covered.
+Sprinkle with the crumbled gingersnaps or breadcrumbs until covered.